-One of the major facilitators with an advanced form of Smart Contract is AirSwap.
+AirSwap is the major facilitator with an advanced form of Smart Contract.
 It has been proving its worth time and again in the efficient application of Smart Contracts amongst numerous users.

 However, there is a recent potential threat identified by the AirSwap’s internal security review processes that could have allowed an attacker to process the transaction without the consent of the counterparty.
 These loopholes have been checked by the AirSwap team and the following steps have been taken.